 Table 5-2 shows the growth of the property tax base since 2010.
 Overall Businesses can only locate in an area that has the infrastructure in it has averaged a 3% increase annually.
+The tax base decline in 2019 was place, or planned to be developed, to support their operations. due to increased homestead exemptions provided on residential

-The tax base decline in 2019 was each component building upon and strengthening the other components. locally-serving Improved restaurants, services, and entertainment venues not only enhance the direct quality of life for residents, they enhance the City's property and sales taxes and these new facilities will also enhance the visual appearance of the services provided by the City.
+These five priorities have the potential to have a synergistic effect, with each component building upon and strengthening the other components. locally-serving Improved restaurants, services, and entertainment venues not only enhance the direct quality of life for residents, they enhance the City's property and sales taxes and these new facilities will services provided by the City.
 City.
 Employment centers supported by these Since the City has a half-cent priorities not only support restaurants and sales tax for crime prevention, service establishments, but also rely on those increased sales tax revenues not businesses in the conduct of operations only benefit the general fund, within those offices.
-The interconnected but also assist with funding high cycle of these priorities enhances the resident's quality of life and generates critical sales tax has revenue streams to support important
+The interconnected but also assist with funding high cycle of these priorities enhances the resident's quality of life and generates critical